e1miran/Now-Playing-Serato/docs/quirks.rst

 will instead interpret that the filename is actually ``/Macintosh HD/Music/Blondie/Heart_of_Glass.mp3`` when reading extra tags, performing recognition, etc.

-The Slash Handlnig setting allows you to switch the direction of all slashes in the filenames.
-This setting is particularly useful when substituting filenames from Windows to other operating systems and vice-versa.
-The slash changes happen prior to path substitution, so keep that in mind.
+The Slash Handling setting allows you to switch the direction of all slashes in the filenames.
+This setting is beneficial when substituting filenames from Windows to other operating systems and vice-versa.
+The slash changes happen before path substitution, so keep that in mind.
 For example,

   - Slash Handling: ``\ to /`` is set
   - Starting File Path: ``Z:/av``